 - Outdoors: State parks, playgrounds, campgrounds, pools, skate parks, festivals

-March 16, 2020: Governor Kate Brown announced new statewide actions including the following social distancing measures effective March 17 for at least four weeks:
+March 16, 2020: Governor Kate Brown announced new statewide actions including the following social distancing measures effective March 17:

 - A statewide cancelation of all events and gatherings larger than 25 people — exempting essential locations like workplaces, grocery stores, pharmacies, and retail stores.
 It's additionally recommended that Oregonians avoid gatherings of 10 people or more.